jtlwheeler/CarQuery/README.md

 # CarQuery API

-Wrapper for the [CarQuery](http://www.carqueryapi.com/) API in JavaScript.
+Wrapper for the [CarQuery](http://www.carqueryapi.com/) API in JavaScript with Promise support.

 ## Installing
 Using npm: